Doubting the power of content marketing? Not for long: A new study shows that content marketing makes consumers 131% more likely to purchase.

 In the digital economy, trust is the currency of favor among thought leaders, and with good reason.
-The days of SEO-optimized blog posts – heavy on tags and low on high-quality content – are entering their twilight, as purposeful content has only begun to demonstrate the power that it wields.
+The days of SEO-optimized blog posts – heavy on tags and low on high-quality content – are entering their twilight, as purposeful content marketing has only begun to demonstrate the power that it wields.

 Thought leadership has become the foundation upon which brands are built.
 Like anything that requires building, this isn’t accomplished overnight.
 Thought leadership needs to be incorporated into strategic content marketing plans, and it needs to be shared consistently.